polito-AML-project-2025/MaskArchitectureAnomaly_CourseProject/README.md

 * [eomt](eomt) It is almost the original folder of the EoMT project.
 Inside it you will find code to train and pretrained checkpoints for EoMT.

 ## Results
-* All results tables are in Results_Table.pdf
+* All results tables are in Results_Tables.pdf